 - Hunting is strictly prohibited.

 - Photographs are a wonderful way to remember your visit.
 Visitors are welcome to take snapshots of subjects that capture your visit.
-A photography permit and fee is required for those who to use Owl’s Hill as a backdrop for posed, portrait or commercial photography.
+A photography permit and fee is required for those wanting to use Owl’s Hill as a backdrop for posed, portrait or commercial photography.

 - We are rustic by design; there are no regular restroom facilities at Owl’s Hill.
 Porta-potties are located near the Visitor Center.

-- Wear footwear suitable for hiking.
+- Wear closed-toe footwear suitable for hiking.

 - Bring plenty of water.